Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 ```
 then hit `crtl+d` to exit root shell

-Now, within a few seconds the fan should spin down!
+Now, within a few seconds the fan should spin down to 30% of its max speed.

 ## Surviving Reboots